What Exactly Is Pneumonia?

 Conclusion

 Pneumonia is an infection of the lungs caused by bacteria, viruses, or fungus.
 The immune system’s response to this infection causes the air sacs in the lungs to fill with pus and fluids.
-Symptoms include difficulty breathing, cough with or without mucus, fever, and chills.
+Pneumonia-causing lung infection symptoms include difficulty breathing, cough with or without mucus, fever, and chills.
+Pneumonia can be life-threatening.
+Please book an appointment with a general physician or pulmonologist if you are experiencing any of the lung infection symptoms mentioned in this article.

 Is pneumonia treatable?